TommySoucy/H3MP/README.md

 ## Usage

-All H3MP functions can be accessed through the wristmenu, in-game (apart from the settings in the config file, see Config section below).
+All H3MP functions can be accessed through the wristmenu, in-game.

+Hosting and joining can be done entirely from the in-game server list, accessible through H3MP's wristmenu section.
+The server list will let you host and join directly, as well as list your server publicly and join public servers.
+Upon hosting, you will have a check mark labeled "Forwarded".
+If left unchecked, UPnP will be used to open the entered port.
+Otherwise you will be expected to have already forwarded the port.

+Direct connection, as could be done before without the server list, can still be done exactly the same way.
-To join a server, you will have to have set the IP and port of the server in your config file (see Config section below), then, in the wristmenu, press H3MP->Join
+To join a server directly, you will have to have set the IP and port of the server in your config file (see Config section below), then, in the wristmenu, press H3MP->Join.
+To host directly, you will have to open a port, set that port in your config file, and then, in the wristmenu, press H3MP->Host.

 **_If you forgot to set these before going in-game and restarting the game is too much of a hassle, mainly for people with 200+ mods that I figured probably take a while to load, you can set your config, then go to H3MP->Options->Reload config in the wristmenu which will reload your configs, after which you can connect/host_**